koskeller/axum-postgres-template/README.md

-# Axum + Postgres Skeleton Application
+# Axum + Postgres Application Template

-This repository contains a skeleton application built using [Axum](https://github.com/tokio-rs/axum) and [PostgreSQL](https://www.postgresql.org/).
+This repository contains an application template built using [Axum](https://github.com/tokio-rs/axum) and [PostgreSQL](https://www.postgresql.org/).
 It serves as a starting point for creating a new Axum server.

 Inspired by [Zero To Production In Rust](https://www.zero2prod.com) and [realworld-axum-sqlx](https://github.com/launchbadge/realworld-axum-sqlx).